oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 image:
 type: awareness
 ---
-Project Reactor is a Java framework from Pivotal that implements the [Reactive Streams](https://www.reactive-streams.org/) specification, an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure for the JVM and JavaScript runtimes.
+Project Reactor is a Java framework from Pivotal that implements the [Reactive Streams](https://www.reactive-streams.org/) specification, an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure for the JVM and JavaScript runtimes.
 It is the foundation of the reactive stack in the Spring ecosystem and WebFlux applications.
 In this post some core Reactor concepts are summarized, to introduce the Scheduler abstraction and its utility to encapsulate blocking code and prevent java reactive applications from stalling.

 **Prerequisites:**